pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Get associated instances or names.

-      Returns the associated instances or names (--names-only option) for the INSTANCENAME argument filtered by the --assocclass, --resultclass, --role and --resultrole options.
+      Returns the associated instances or names (--names-only option) for the `INSTANCENAME` argument filtered by the --assocclass, --resultclass, --role and --resultrole options.

       This may be executed interactively by providing only a classname and the interactive option.
 Pywbemcli presents a list of instances in the class from which one can be chosen as the target.

+      Results are formatted as defined by the output format global option.

     Options:
-      -a, --assocclass <class name>   Filter by the associated instancename provided.
+      -a, --assocclass <class name>   Filter by the association class name provided.Each returned instance (or instance
+                                      name) should be associated to the source instance through this class or its
+                                      subclasses.
+Optional.
       -c, --resultclass <class name>  Filter by the result class name provided.
+                                      Each returned instance (or instance name)
+                                      should be a member of this class or one of its subclasses.
+Optional
-      -R, --role <role name>          Filter by the role name provided.
+      -r, --role <role name>          Filter by the role name provided.
+Each returned instance (or instance name)should
+                                      be associated with the source instance
+                                      (INSTANCENAME) through an association with
+                                      this role (property name in the association that matches this parameter).
+Optional.
-      -R, --resultrole <class name>   Filter by the result role name provided.
+      -R, --resultrole <role name>    Filter by the result role name provided.
+                                      Each returned instance (or instance
+                                      name)should be associated with the source
+                                      instance name (`INSTANCENAME`) through an
+                                      association with returned object having this
+                                      role (property name in the association that matches this parameter).
+Optional.
       -q, --includequalifiers         If set, requests server to include qualifiers in the returned instance(s).
       -c, --includeclassorigin        Include classorigin in the result.